cdcox/CNN-for-behavior-tracking/README.md

 2.	background subtract
 3.	profit

 It turns out that animals can interact with objects in non-attentive ways (climbing on objects, chewing on objects, grooming near objects) and can interact with objects from various distances.
-Trained researchers have little or no ability distinguishing this behavior but new researchers often struggle.
+Trained researchers have little or no trouble distinguishing this behavior but new researchers often struggle.
 Also, given a single experiment can involve 4 training sessions (5min each) and a test session (3-5mins) and 40+ rodents, the time required for trained personnel is immense.

 If a machine learning algorithm could be developed with even reasonable accuracy it could be used to at least automate scoring of the training sessions (which are usually used to determine ‘did a mouse interact with both objects an approximately similar amount).
 If an algorithm could be developed that can cross correlate with a skilled researcher 95%+ it would mat about what we see with humans.